lockfale/Malicious_Containers_Workshop/DC31/README.md

 Use the [Lab Walk Thru](labs_walk_thru.md) as an accompanying guide and to easily copy/paste commands to your lab from the various exercises.

-Use the [cheat sheet](cheatsheet.md) for trouble shooting any issues you might encounter.
+Use the [cheat sheet](cheatsheet.md) for trouble shooting any issues you might encounter or learning how to exit vi.